This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Seizures

-If a skull fracture is suspected because of some of these signs, doctors may use imaging scans, like a CT scan or MRI, to confirm the fracture’s location and the extent and to find out if it has caused a hematoma or bleeding on the brain.[3]
+If a skull fracture is suspected because of some of these signs, doctors may use imaging scans, like an X-ray or CT scan.
+These help confirm the fracture’s location and extent and find out if it has caused a hematoma or bleeding on the brain.

 Over the long term, a skull fracture may cause a wide variety of symptoms depending on the severity of the brain damage and the type of treatment.
 These long-term symptoms include cognitive, developmental, perceptual, physical, and behavioral complications.

-Cognitive symptoms may include memory problems, a lower than average IQ, difficulty paying attention or focusing, a short attention span, learning disabilities, difficulty understanding the abstract, and difficulty making decisions.
+Cognitive symptoms may include memory problems, a low IQ, difficulty paying attention or focusing, a short attention span, learning disabilities, difficulty understanding the abstract, and difficulty making decisions.

 Perceptual symptoms include impaired vision and hearing, trouble with balance or coordination, sensitivity to pain, and spatial disorientation.[4]